GeorgeSaman/Optical-Character-Recognition-BackPropagation/README.md

 - Samples folder contain all training samples for OCR-EXTENDED font.
 - Paragraphs contain the input document(IMAGE) to be recognized.
 To input your own document, change the documentLocation variable to your document name.
 - CharacterRecognition file contains a three layer neural network trained using Back Propagation.

+>For further read, take a look at the pdf file provided with the code.